apehex/tokun/articles/unicode.md

 obviously this research of western centric, because of my limited knowledge.
 I'd be interested to have other POV, don't hesitate to reach out :)

+## Language Bases

+- computer: sequence => codepoint => byte => bits
+- math: tensors => axes => dimensions
+- human: paragraph => sentence => word => symbols / letters

+common denominator = the macro elements all break down into simpler parts. while there are the number of possible macro elements grows exponantially, there are very few basis elements:

+- computer: 2 bits
+- human: 26 lowercase letters and a few symbols for Latin languages
+- math: real numbers, actually infinite

+all these schemes take advantage of the rules of combinatorics

+tokenization = opposite!
+base elements are

 [huggingface-tokenization-1]: https://huggingface.co/blog/apehex/tokenization-is-a-dead-weight
 [image-pca-bytes]: .images/projector/bytes.pca.gif